PKU-MARL/DexterousHands/README.md

         self.save()
 ```

-#### Training Example
+#### Training Examples

-For example, if you want to train your first policy with ShadowHandOver task and PPO algorithm, run this line:
+For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line:

 ```bash
 python train.py --task=ShadowHandOver --algo=ppo